 - When the committee has interviewed all candidates and determines one to three top candidates, the Bishop is advised of those names through the Canon for Transition Ministry.

 - The Bishop makes a bishop-to-bishop reference check.
 At this time, the required Oxford background check is initiated on the final candidates.
 The parish is responsible for the cost of the background check.

 - The Search Committee makes its recommendation to the Vestry.

 - The final candidates are invited to come to the parish for an interview with the vestry.
-If the candidate is not from this diocese, arrangements should be made for an interview with Canon Orso.
+If the candidate is not from this diocese, arrangements should be made for an interview with the Canon for Transition Ministry.

 - The Vestry elects, being sure to record its action in the minutes in the form of a resolution and recorded vote.
 The name of the elected person is presented to the Bishop for formal approval prior to that person being advised, as required by the canons.

 - When the nominee accepts the call, the Vestry negotiates the terms of the call with the Rector-elect.
 A Letter of Agreement is drafted following the model provided by the Canon for Transition Ministry.
 Three copies are signed the Rector-elect and the Warden and then sent to the Canon for Transition Ministry for the Bishop's signature.